apache/flink/docs/ops/python_shell.md

 Flink comes with an integrated interactive Python Shell.
 It can be used in a local setup as well as in a cluster setup.

+<span class="label label-info">Note</span> The Python Shell will run the command "python".
+Please run following command to confirm that the command "python" in current environment points to Python 3.5+:

+{% highlight bash %}
+$ python --version
+{% endhighlight %}

+<span class="label label-info">Note</span> Using Python UDF in Python Shell requires apache-beam 2.15.0.
+Run following command to confirm that it meets the requirements before run the Shell in local mode:

+{% highlight bash %}
+$ python -m pip install apache-beam==2.15.0
+{% endhighlight %}

 To use the shell with an integrated Flink cluster just execute:

 {% highlight bash %}